JulienLach/FicheQS/README.md

 ### Acces app on local network

-On you local machine, if your ports are not yet opened:
+On you local machine, if your ports are not yet opened in your firewall, run :

 -   Open port with `sudo ufw allow 3000` and `sudo ufw allow 3001`